ovh/docs/pages/public_cloud/public_cloud_databases/MongoDB-Automated-Migration-New-Offering/guide.en-gb.md

 ---
-title: 'Transitioning to New MongoDB Offerings & Automated Migration Guide'
+title: Transitioning to New MongoDB Offerings & Automated Migration Guide
-excerpt: 'Learn about the transition from MongoDB's current offerings to the new plans and understand the automated migration process to effectively plan your transition.'
+excerpt: Learn about the transition from MongoDB's current offerings to the new plans and understand the automated migration process to effectively plan your transition.
 updated: 2024-03-27
 ---